Management and

 Natalia Vershinina

 Audencia Business School, France.
-Professor of Entrepreneurship.
+Professor of Entrepreneurship and Deputy Director for Research.

 -